What is online bullying?

 - embarrassing pictures, videos, websites, or fake profiles.

-- Empowerment Trust(external link) have resources, in-person interactive workshops and webinars with a specific focus on preventing online bullying.
+Empowerment Trust offer resources, in-person interactive workshops and webinars with a specific focus on preventing online bullying.

 Books

-- Feel Brave books(external link) are little stories that help educators tackle big feelings including bullying and dealing with change.
-All books are available for schools through Lioncrest Education(external link).
+Feel Brave books are stories that help young children tackle big feelings including bullying and dealing with change.
+The Wolf is not Invited helps children who are feeling a 'left out'.
+The Wolf's Colourful Coat teaches children the importance of talking to a trusted adult.
+All books are available for schools through Lioncrest Education.

 Videos

-- Hector’s World(external link): an engaging animated series supported by lesson plans and worksheets, offering 4–8-year-old children practical guidance on identifying bullying behaviour, why it is hurtful and strategies to deal with bullying online.
+Hector's World is an engaging animated series supported by lesson plans and worksheets, offering 4–8-year-old children practical guidance on identifying bullying behaviour, why it is hurtful and strategies to deal with bullying online.